'Red shirts' cheer apartment plan denial

 The BOC voted to deny the map amendment, but only after some confusion at the end of the lengthy meeting.

-See the full story in the June 19 issue of The Jackson Herald.
+See the full story in the June 21 issue of The Braselton News.

 'Red shirts' cheer apartment plan denial